 MQTT Performance Testing using Gatling

 MQTT (Message Queuing Telemetry Transport) is a lightweight protocol that is designed for use in machine-to-machine (M2M) and Internet of Things (IoT) communications.
-It’s a simple and efficient protocol that allows devices to send and receive data messages over a network using the publish-subscribe model.
+It’s a simple and efficient protocol built on top of TCP/IP that allows devices to send and receive data messages over a network using the publish-subscribe model.

 • Topics

-The MQTT broker is the central server that receives and routes data messages between MQTT clients.
-These clients are the devices or applications that connect to the MQTT broker and send or receive messages.
-Topics are the channels or subjects that data messages are published to or subscribed to.
+The broker is the central server that receives and routes data messages between clients.
+These clients are the devices or applications that connect to the broker and send or receive messages.
+Topics are the channels or subjects to which data messages are published or subscribed.

 MQTT also includes the concept of Quality of Service (QoS) levels, which determine the level of reliability for message delivery.
 QoS levels range from 0 to 2, with 0 being the lowest level of reliability and 2 being the highest.